 Athlete Accepts Sanction For Violation Of UFC Anti-Doping Policy

-USADA announced today that Juancamilo Ronderos Alvis, of Las Vegas, Nev., has accepted a one-month sanction for a violation of the UFC® Anti-Doping Policy.
+USADA announced today that Cortney Casey, of Glendale, Ariz., has accepted a four-month sanction for a violation of the UFC® Anti-Doping Policy.

 Casey, 36, self-reported the use of a prohibited substance, BPC-157, to the UFC on June 21, 2023.
 BPC-157 is a Specified Substance in the class of Non-Approved Substances and is prohibited at all times under the UFC Anti-Doping Policy and UFC Prohibited List.